red0124/ssp/README.md

 All special types and restrictions work on the converter too.
 Error handling is also identical to error handling of the parser.

 The converter has also the ability to just split the line, tho it does not change it (kinda statically), hence the name of the library.
-It returns an **std::vector** of pairs of pointers, begin and end, each **std::pair** representing a split segment (column) of the whole string.
+It returns an **std::vector** of pairs of pointers, begin and end, each pair representing a split segment (column) of the whole string.
 The vector can then be used in a overloaded **convert** method.
 This allows the reuse of the same line without splitting it on every conversion.
 ```cpp
 ss::converter c;
 auto split_line = c.split("circle 10", " ");